 When a property is bought or sold, the legal ownership – or title – must transfer from the seller to the buyer.
-This process is known as conveyancing and can take on average 12 weeks, sometimes less time, sometimes longer.
+This process is known as conveyancing and can take on average 12 weeks, sometimes less sometimes more

 - Both seller and buyer instruct a Conveyancing Solicitor

-- Sellers and buyers can then makes arrangements with removals and utility companies etc.
+- Sellers and buyers can then make arrangements with removals and utility companies etc.

-- On the day of completion, monies will be transferred between Solicitors and when receipt has been confirmed, keys can be collected form the Estate Agents.
+- On the day of completion, monies will be transferred between Solicitors and when receipt has been confirmed, keys can be collected from the Estate Agents

 Please note that this is a basic conveyancing guide only and as such is to be used for information only and not for specific purposes.

-- Return all forms and documents as quickly as possible (as long as you are satisfied with them).
+- Return all forms and documents as quickly as possible (if you are satisfied with them)

 If you make a valid claim against us for a loss arising out of work for which we are legally responsible, and we are unable to meet our liability in full, you may be entitled to claim from the Compensation Fund administered by the Council for Licensed Conveyancers (from whom details can be obtained”).